yuhuUSTC/FAR/README.md

 - Generation speed can be significantly increased by reducing the number of autoregressive iterations (e.g., `--num_iter 64`).

 ## Acknowledgements
-We thank Congyue Deng and Xinlei Chen for helpful discussion.
-We thank Google TPU Research Cloud (TRC) for granting us access to TPUs, and Google Cloud Platform for supporting GPU resources.

-A large portion of codes in this repo is based on [MAE](https://github.com/facebookresearch/mae), [MAGE](https://github.com/LTH14/mage) and [DiT](https://github.com/facebookresearch/DiT).
+A large portion of codes in this repo is based on [MAE](https://github.com/facebookresearch/mae), and [MAR](https://github.com/LTH14/mar).
+Thanks for these great work and open source。

 ## Contact

-If you have any questions, feel free to contact me through email (tianhong@mit.edu).
+If you have any questions, feel free to contact me through email (yuhu520@mail.ustc.edu.cn).
 Enjoy!

 ## Citation
 ```